 The first truly fascist party emerged in Italy in the 1920s.
 To give you some context, at the conclusion of the World War I Italy lost an estimated 400,000 soldiers, and almost four million of the country’s men were wounded, captured, or suffered disease and disability after the conflict in the army alone — in a country of 37 million people at the time.
 That’s over 10% of the whole population.
 It’s a huge ratio.

 For all their hardship and loss, the Italians also felt they were cheated out of the war promises the Entente (basically the allies in WWI) made.
 Initially allying with Germany and Austro-Hungary to defend against French expansion in Tunisia, one of their African colonies, the Italians secretly agreed to join the Entente in the London Pact — on the condition that they are given back north-eastern Italy from the Austrians.
-After the treaty was signed, however, UK diplomats figured that they didn’t actually have any beef with the Austrians so long story short, Italy didn’t get what it was promised when the Treaty of Versailles was signed, ending WWI.
+After the treaty was signed, however, UK diplomats figured that they didn’t actually have any beef with the Austrians.
+Long story short, Italy didn’t get what it was promised when the Treaty of Versailles, which ended WWI, was signed.